DavyJonesLocker/party_foul/README.md

 following:

 1. Attempt to find a matching issue in your GitHub repo
-2. If no matching issue is found an new issue is created with a unique title, session information, and stack trace.
+2. If no matching issue is found a new issue is created with a unique title, session information, and stack trace.
 The issue is tagged as a `bug`.
 A new comment is added with relevant data on the application state.